| Visited in 2003 and 2008 |

 of the Cyclops" or of Agios Ioánnis.
 On the uninhabited island of Kéros

 you can find remains of habitation dating from the Cycladic civilisation.
 With regard to hiking, Irakliá and Donoússa are the most interesting – one of the charms being that you can walk around the entire island in one single day.
 In order to do so, you should take an early boat, leaving from Katápola or Egiáli on Amorgós; you will then arrive at the Small Cyclades fairly early, which means that you will have time enough to finish your hike before the return of the Skopelítis.
 Another possibility, especially for those really in favour of peace and tranquillity, is to stay on the islands themselves.
-A nice hiking map of the Small Cyclades was published in spring 2009, within the Skaï series (Terrain Maps); on the back of the map you find 9 suggested hikes on Irakliá and Koufoníssi.
+A good map of the 4 inhabited islands of the Small Cyclades can be found on the reverse of the 2016 edition of the Anávasi map of Náxos: most of the trails and their numbers are marked on it.
+There are e.g. 8 numbered and signposted walks on the map of Irakliá and 5 on that of Donoússa.

 The little harbour of Parianós